Teaching secondary school autistic students

 - Do they know how to organise that task?

-You may need help from the SENCO but a positive approach makes all the difference.
+You may need help from the SENCO, but a positive approach makes all the difference.

-5. Have high expectations
+6. Have high expectations

-Read subject specific advice about teaching autistic students, get to know the students you teach and build a positive relationship with them.
+Read subject-specific advice about teaching autistic students, get to know the students you teach and build a positive relationship with them.
 Encourage shared interests with other students, as shared interests often make the best friendships.

 Autistic students can thrive and achieve in secondary school.
 They may need adaptations, a different approach some of the time and a lot of kindness and understanding.
-Many autistic students can go on to further and higher education, have jobs and families.
+Many autistic students can go on to further and higher education, and have jobs and families.
 Assume they will do something in life that they are interested in, and that you can help them get there.

 Further reading